Sunny-Dee/WWG-web/README.md

 ## A simple web app example
 This super simple app is an example of how simple it is to stand up a server in Go.

-It shows how Go can serve HTTP requests, parse HTML templates, static files, json, and call APIs, all using the standard library.
+It shows how Go can serve HTTP requests, parse HTML templates, static files, JSON, and call APIs, all using the standard library.

 ## Resources used
 * [Go's http library](https://golang.org/pkg/net/http/)